About COVID-19 vaccines

 Here’s what we know about the risks of COVID-19 during pregnancy and how vaccines can help:

 - Pregnant people are at increased risk of severe illness from COVID-19.
 Severe illness may mean having to go to the hospital, needing a ventilator to breathe, or having an illness that results in death.
 Pregnant people also have an increased risk of preterm birth.
-These risks are highest for Black and Hispanic people who are pregnant and sick with COVID-19.

 - COVID-19 vaccines can help protect you from COVID-19.
 Even if you do get COVID-19, a vaccine can help protect you from severe illness.